codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 ### Pricing for Personal Accounts

-When billing is enabled on personal accounts you will still have **500 free build minutes** on macOS M1 standard VM.
+When billing is enabled on personal accounts, you will still have **500 free build minutes** on macOS M1 standard VM.
 To enable billing, proceed [here](https://codemagic.io/billing).

 Usage on macOS M1 standard VM that exceeds 500 minutes is charged at rate shown below.